CO, Denver - Construction Supervisor

 - Outstanding communication and interpersonal skills necessary to communicate clearly and professionally with volunteers, contractors and suppliers, and to address cross-departmental issues.

 Education and experience:

-- Five years direct on-site residential construction experience on new, rehab and repair projects.
+- Minimum six years of direct on-site residential construction experience is required.

-- Experience with Habitat for Humanity or other similar experience is preferred.
+- Habitat for Humanity or other similar experience is preferred.

 Physical requirements necessary to perform this job:

-- Adequately traverse a residential construction job site; climbing, jumping, lifting, carrying (minimum 50 lbs.) or other similar activities as required.
+- Ability to adequately traverse a residential construction job site (i.e. climbing, lifting, carrying a minimum of 50 lbs. and other similar activities as required).